mikeroyal/Neuromorphic-Computing-Guide/README.md

 [Neuromorphic Constraint Optimization](https://github.com/lava-nc/lava-optimization) is a library of solvers that leverage neuromorphic hardware for constrained optimization.
 Constrained optimization searches for the values of input variables that minimize or maximize a given objective function, while the variables are subject to constraints.
 This kind of problem is ubiquitous throughout scientific domains and industries.
 Constrained optimization is a promising application for neuromorphic computing as it [naturally aligns with the dynamics of spiking neural networks](https://doi.org/10.1109/JPROC.2021.3067593).

+[NeuroKit2](https://github.com/neuropsychology/NeuroKit) is a user-friendly Python package providing easy access to advanced biosignal processing routines.

+[Neuro Digital Signal Processing(NeuroDSP) Toolbox](https://github.com/neurodsp-tools/neurodsp) is a collection of approaches for applying digital signal processing to neural time series, including algorithms that have been proposed for the analysis of neural time series.
+It also includes simulation tools for generating plausible simulations of neural time series.

+[MNE-Python](https://github.com/mne-tools/mne-python) is an open-source Python package for exploring, visualizing, and analyzing human neurophysiological data such as Magnetoencephalography (MEG) , Electroencephalography (EEG), sEEG, ECoG, and more.
+It includes modules for data input/output, preprocessing, visualization, source estimation, time-frequency analysis, connectivity analysis, machine learning, and statistics.

+[Nengo](https://github.com/nengo/nengo) is a Python library for building and simulating large-scale neural models.
+It can create sophisticated spiking and non-spiking neural simulations with sensible defaults in a few lines of code.

 [Keras](https://keras.io) is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.It was developed with a focus on enabling fast experimentation.
 It is capable of running on top of TensorFlow, Microsoft Cognitive Toolkit, R, Theano, or PlaidML.

 [ONNX Runtime](https://github.com/microsoft/onnxruntime) is a cross-platform, high performance ML inferencing and training accelerator.
 It supports models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc.